Is red light therapy the real deal, or just another anti-aging fad that doesn’t make a dent? The research is in, and the outlook is bright.

 Red light therapy has a whole list of benefits — it’s staggering what it can do:

 - Heal wounds and sunburns

-- Reduce puffiness and inflammation
+- Reduce puffiness, inflammation, and acne

 - Jumpstart your lymphatic system for detox

 - Reduce the appearance of fine lines and wrinkles by improving collagen production